to make you whole

 - Whiplash: According to WebMD, whiplash is a neck injury that frequently results from force and the neck being whipped back and forth (thus the term “whiplash”), yet many people use this terminology more broadly to refer to neck strain.
 It occurs most frequently in rear-end car accidents, and it involves a sudden force that “stretches and tears the muscles and tendons in your neck.”
 Signs and symptoms often include pain, decreased range of neck motion, stiff neck, tenderness, and headaches.
 It can take hours or even days for symptoms of whiplash to appear after a crash, so it is important to seek medical attention as soon as possible even if you are not exhibiting signs of whiplash.

-- Herniated Disk: While many herniated disc injuries—or slipped discs, ruptured discs, or bulging discs—often are a result of degeneration over time, car accidents can also result in disc injuries.
+- Herniated Disk: While many herniated disc injuries—or slipped discs, ruptured discs, or bulging discs—often are a result of degeneration over time, car accidents in the City of San Marcos can also result in disc injuries.
 According to the Mayo Clinic, a herniated disc refers to “a problem with one of the rubbery cushions . . . between the individual bones (vertebrae) that stack up to make your spine.”
 Some people with disc injuries do not have obvious signs and symptoms, while others may require corrective surgery.

 - Broken Neck (Cervical Fracture): The American Academy of Orthopaedic Surgeons (AAOS) explains that any fracture or break in one of the seven cervical vertebrae in the neck is known as a broken neck.
 These injuries typically happen as a result of “high-energy trauma, according to the AAOS, and they can affect both the spinal cord and the connection between the central nervous system and the brain.
 In some cases, a broken neck ultimately results in paralysis or death.
 Cervical fractures can vary widely in terms of severity.